Kashina69/YT-Buddy/README.md

-# Youtube-add-skipper
+# YT Buddy
-This is the extension which i made to skipp annoying youtube add which i was eating
+YT Buddy is a extension which i made to skip annoying youtube ADS while i was eating it also automatically  pauses the video when you switch tabs when you are watching tutorial you can pause or unpause this specific feature